Skip to main content

 Abstract

 Mauldin was a G.I. cartoonist and later worked for the St. Louis Dispatch and for the Chicago Sun Times, and is known for his cartoon of Lincoln weeping after Kennedy's assassination.
-Includes copies of Mauldin's works, including pamphlets printed in Europe during World War II, one original editorial cartoon, and three original drawings of the Kennedy inauguration.
+Includes copies of Mauldin's works, including pamphlets printed in Europe during World War II, two original editorial cartoons, and three original drawings of the Kennedy inauguration.

 Location